TOMToolkit/tom_base/docs/common/authentication.rst

     ``account/email/registration_requested_*.txt`` and ``account/email/registration_approved_*.txt``; sender
     ``DEFAULT_FROM_EMAIL``).

+    A working email backend is effectively a prerequisite for a smooth ``'approval_required'`` flow.
+Without one the flow still works, but nobody is notified of anything: the *Pending users* table says so, the approver is told to inform the user directly, and ``manage.py check`` warns (``tom_common.W002``).

 The sign-up form prompts for username, email, password, first and last name, organization/affiliation and phone number; only fields listed in ``TOM_REQUIRED_USER_FIELDS`` are required, the others optional.
 When a terms-of-service version is configured the form also requires the